Xilinx/inference-server/docs/architecture.rst

 This lifecycle is defined as follows:

 #.	``init()``: perform low-cost initialization of the worker
-#.	``allocate()``: allocate memory buffers that are used to hold input and output data for the worker. `Buffering` is further discussed below.
 #.	``acquire()``: acquire any hardware accelerators/resources and/or perform any high-cost initialization for the worker
 #.	``run()``: the main body of the worker performs the chosen computations on incoming batches
 #.	``release()``: release any hardware accelerators/resources
-#.	``deallocate()``: free the memory buffers allocated by this worker
 #.	``destroy()``: perform any final operations prior to shutdown

-The first three steps set up the worker while the latter three tear it down and are performed in this order by the Server.
+The first two steps set up the worker while the latter two tear it down and are performed in this order by the Server.
 The body of these methods must be provided by each worker implementation in the corresponding ``doX()`` methods (e.g. ``doInit()``).
 At load-time, the server will create an instance of the worker using its ``getWorker()`` method: